cn666278/task-todo-new-edition/README.md

 <img src="screenshots/all task page/all task 1.png" height="450px" /> <img src="screenshots/all task page/alltask2.png" height="450px" /> <img src="screenshots/all task page/all task 3.png" height="450px" />

 ### 2. Calendar page
+This page is used to display all tasks by date that the user has selected for the current date.

 <img src="screenshots/Calendar Page/c1.png" height="450px" /> <img src="screenshots/Calendar Page/c2.png" height="450px" />

 ### 3. Highlights page
+This page is used to display all your star tasks, and you can freely switch task types according to 3 different categories(Todo, Completed, All).

 Progress logic(on the uper right corner):
 ```